-- 1. Attach warm nitrogen, N2, source to the liquid fill/withdrawal valve.
+- (1) Attach warm nitrogen, N2, source to the liquid fill/withdrawal valve.
 Approximately 20 psig pressure should be achieved.
-The positive pressure must always be maintained in the cylinder during purge procedure to prevent drawing atmospheric contaminants back into the cylinder. - 2.
-Closed all valves.
-Before venting into the atmosphere ensure that such a venting is allowed by all applicable site regulations and codes. - 3.
-Open vent and use valves.
-Vent the inner vessel to 5 psig (34kPa), as indicated on the pressure gauge.
-Close vent and use valves. - 4.
-For cylinder equipped with PRESSURE BUILDING REGULATOR, at this low pressure 5 psig (0.35 bar), loosen the compression fitting connections on the pressure build regulator so that N2 vented through this connection.
-Then retighten the connections while the cylinder is still having positive pressure. - 5.
-Repeat purge procedure 1 through 3 until an acceptable product purity is achieved. - 6.
-After completion of cylinder purge, make sure that all valves are closed.
+The positive pressure must always be maintained in the cylinder during purge procedure to prevent drawing atmospheric contaminants back into the cylinder. - (2) Closed all valves.
+Before venting into the atmosphere ensure that such a venting is allowed by all applicable site regulations and codes. - (3) Open vent and vent the inner vessel to 5 psig (34kPa), as indicated on the pressure gauge.
+Close vent valve. - (4) For cylinder equipped with PRESSURE BUILDING REGULATOR, at this low pressure 5 psig (0.35 bar), loosen the compression fitting connections on the pressure build regulator so that N2 vented through this connection.
+Then retighten the connections while the cylinder is still having positive pressure. - (5) Repeat purge procedure 1 through 3 until an acceptable product purity is achieved. - (6) After completion of cylinder purge, make sure that all valves are closed.